aryadevesh/user_app/README.md

 - **Service Provider App**: Designed for service providers to manage their appointments and services.
 - **Real-time Data Sync**: Utilizes Firebase for real-time data synchronization between both apps.
 - **Authentication**: Firebase Authentication for secure login and registration.
-- **Database**: Firebase Firestore for storing and managing user and service provider data.
+- **Database**: Firebase realtime for storing and managing user and service provider data.
 - **Notifications**: Firebase Cloud Messaging for sending notifications to users and providers.

 ## Project Links